DagobertoJoseHerreraMurillo/Application-of-the-principles-of-process-mining-to-the-open-contracting-data-standard/README.md

 There is a clear association between conformance checking and fraud detection, especially when fraud is conceptualized as a deviation from normal operating procedures and processes (Stoop & Oezer, 2012).

+<a name="question"/><br/>
+**Research questions**

+1. How can process mining be effectively combined with other data mining techniques for the detection and prevention of threats of corruption, collusion, or anti-competitive practices in public contracting processes?

 <a name="process"/><br/>
 **Process model**